 After a timeout, Clairton seemed to put its game into a higher gear, staging an 18-0 run to take command.

-“Our plan going into the game was putting Armani Ford on Arcuri,” Bears coach Charles Shealey said.
+“Our plan going into the game was putting Armani Ford on Arcuri,” Bears coach Matt Geletko said.
 “We stuck with our man-for-man (defense), switched up, and tried to run and jump at him just to try and get the ball out of his hands.
 We wanted to attack him soon almost as he crossed half court.”

 St. Joseph committed turnovers on six straight possessions to help fuel the huge Clairton surge.

 “They're just so athletic,” said Spartans coach Kelly Robinson.
 “We were trying to keep things in the paint, and we wanted them to shoot the perimeter shot and try one shot and out.”

 Instead, the Bears collected a remarkable 19 offensive rebounds in the first half en route to a 45-19 lead at the intermission.

 “Once they started to double John (Arcuri), he had to kick it to the other guards, and the wheels just came off early,” Robinson said.

 George Guido is a freelance writer for Trib Total Media.

 Show commenting policy

 TribLive commenting policy